Talk to Local Expert

 What's Excludes

-• Cold and hard drinks and water
+• Cold drinks, hard drinks, and bottled water

-• Food in Kathmandu and Pokhara
+• Meals in Kathmandu and Pokhara

 • Travel insurance, emergency evacuation, and personal medical expenses

-• Tips
+• Tips for staff

 Trip Equipments